glouppe/info8006-introduction-to-ai/lecture1.md

 ???

 R: go over the Intelligent agents part, formalize a bit more.
-R: change this silly vacuum cleaner agent to something more fun --> replace by Pacman 2-cell grid
 R: draw the agent diagrams in draw.io

 ---